znerpy/LeetCode-SQL/README.md

- I will utilize this repository to store LeetCode SQL Easy problems that I have completed.
+ I will utilize this repository to store LeetCode SQL problems that I have completed.